Once Upon a Time in America (1984)

 Workflow for Creating the Semantic Network

-- Use the Dimension Elicitor, employing a broad array of keywords like “Achievements”, “Characteristics”, “Components”, “Milestones”, and many more, to conduct an exhaustive analysis of the book (see the exhaustive list of keywords below).
+Use the Dimension Elicitor, employing a broad array of keywords like “Achievements”, “Characteristics”, “Components”, “Milestones”, and many more, to conduct an exhaustive analysis of the book.
 Set the General Context to “Sergio Leone Movie”.

 Workflow for the Node Force analysis